 On days on which you know you are free to work on your own, make sure you are comfortable but still chic enough to greet visitors at the door or to make a casual call to work colleagues.
 You can make daily wear such as cut-out-tops (just cross over the straps of a sports bra and wear a long-sleeved, low-cut Lycra top over the bra); overall dresses (sew a denim overall top to a skirt or pair of pants); or an easy kaftan dress (which will barely take a few minutes to make on a sewing machine).
 Casual outfits should feel good but also look relatively chic when you are on calls with friends and family.

 If you’re working from home, there is still plenty of opportunities to show off your sartorial flair.
 For formal video conferences, ensure you look just as you would at an in-person meeting, donning a suit and (if required in your industry) a tie or formal jewelry.
+You can also look online to get a fancy nail polisher from sites like Coteshop as your hands are often visible during a video meeting.
 For casual calls, feel free to be more creative, dressing well enough to still look the part while feeling comfortable when your only company is yourself and your computer.